JourneyOver/CTRPF-AR-CHEAT-CODES/README.md

 4. `LUMA3DS 9.0 Plugin Loader` only recognises `CTRPF (AR) Plugins` called `plugin.plg` and `ActionReplay.plg`
 5. Make sure your using only 1 `CTRPF (AR) Plugin`!
 And No Other Plugins included alongside it!
 (Such as `Gateshark2NTR`, `libshark2NTR` or any other `Plugins`).
-6. If it gives you error,Try Deleting the `CTRPFData.bin` if it exists.
+6. If it gives you error, try Deleting the `CTRPFData.bin` if it exists.
 7. If you can't find a game you are looking for, you can try [Max Cheats](https://www.max-cheats.com) or [GameHacking](https://gamehacking.org/system/3ds) and see if they possibly have it.

 \--